tahiri-lab/phyDBSCAN/README.md

 # Examples of use

+To test, we took a matrix from the "resources/input_simulation_dataset.txt" file

 Input Data Set used in this example (distance matrix):

 ```0	0.4	0.4	0.4	0.4	1	1	1	1	1	0.8	1	1	1	1	0.8	0.8	0.6	0.8	0.8